-Recently I have had resistance from patients when it comes to custom orthotic therapy.
-One expressed to me that he would rather perform exercises to help his pronation.
+Recently a patient expressed to me that he would rather perform exercises instead of custom orthotic therapy to help his pronation.
 He felt that orthotics would be a crutch.

 In our office we use custom functional orthotics a lot in treatment of various foot conditions.
 Orthotics can be compared to eyeglasses.
 Eyeglasses change the orientation of the light rays that enter the eye to allow one to see better.
 Orthotics do the same by changing the orientation of the ground reactive force that hit the foot.
 Eyeglasses are corrective and do not change the eyes to make them see better.
 Orthotics do the same; they are corrective for certain conditions but will not change the foot to make them walk better.
 Both work only when they are worn.

-Those who insist on performing exercises for the foot when an orthotic is indicated are like those who insist on squinting to see instead of wearing eyeglasses.
+Those who perform exercises for the foot when an orthotic is indicated are like those who work on squinting to see instead of wearing eyeglasses.
 Squinting puts strain on the muscles of the eyes and are not effective as eyeglasses to correct vision.
 Similarly, for many conditions of the foot and ankle, custom functional orthotics put the foot at the proper angle to walk.
 This angle is not easily replicated or sustained voluntarily.
 It is easy to regress into improper gait and allow the pathology to persist.
 Certain muscles may become overworked and become fatigued or injured.

 While orthotics are good for treating certain conditions, they are not a cure for all conditions.
 Patients should be cautious and may even want to try an over-the-counter orthotic with proper padding to see if it some help before committing to a custom device.
 In our office, we commonly describe this to our patients.
 Patients should seek to gain an understanding of how and why the treatment will work for their condition.
 The following are conditions for which custom functional orthotics are commonly prescribed in our office: